Teleport Identity Security Integrations | Teleport

 Set up a new integration

-On the left sidebar, click Policy.
-Click the connection icon labeled Integrations: Select the "Set up new integration" button.
+On the left sidebar, click Access Graph.
+Click the connection icon: Choose an application to integrate with.

-Teleport can also import and grant access to resources from Okta organizations, such as user profiles, groups and applications.
-You can view connection data in Access Graph.
-Enroll the Teleport Okta integration in your cluster.